operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 kubectl get svc -n my-etcd
 ```

-You will see output similar below:
+You will see output like the below:

 ```
 NAME                    TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)             AGE